ncagle/DNS-over-HTTPS/curl-up-2018-agenda.md

 | Time | Activity |
 |-------|----------|
+| 09:00 | QUIC in curl - Daniel Stenberg
-| 09:00 | QUIC, DOH and what to cram in next - Daniel Stenberg
+|       | DOH in curl - Daniel Stenberg
 |       | Panel discussion / Q&A with curl committers
 | 10:30 | Break
 | 10:45 | HTTP Alt-Svc for curl (and the masses?)